joeechua/Ads-Decoder_ext/README.md

-# Ads-Decoder: Generating Symbolic Bounding Boxes and Labels for the given Images and Descriptors
+# Ads-Decoder_ext: Generating Symbolic Bounding Boxes and Labels for the given Images and Descriptors

 This project focuses on combining the image features with the text descriptor and predict the symbolic regions with labels that draws the audience's attention.
 The idea of combining text embeddings with image features extracted by the image classifier is inspired from the [VQA](https://github.com/Shivanshu-Gupta/Visual-Question-Answering) model.
+This is a continuation of [Ads-Decoder](https://github.com/yuhueilee/Ads-Decoder)

 ## Prerequisites
 We use Anaconda virtual environment to run the code and install all required packages.